 The majority of Kingsmead Field has now officially been designated a Village Green after Canterbury City Council's application for the status was agreed by Kent County Council (KCC) at a meeting yesterday (Tuesday 3 December).

-The city council made the application in February this year, in line with a commitment it made to the Friends of Kingsmead Field that it would voluntarily apply for Village Green status in return for a small area of the field being developed for housing near to Kingsbrook Park.
+The city council made the application in February this year, in line with a commitment it gave to the Friends of Kingsmead Field that it would voluntarily apply for Village Green status in return for a small area of the field near to Kingsbrook Park being developed for housing.

 Around 80 per cent of the field is included in the Village Green area.
 Along with the part being used for housing, a strip of land on the riverside corridor and riverside slope is also excluded in case the council or Environment Agency need to carry out maintenance to the river in the future.